kubedb/docs/docs/guides/percona-xtradb/scaling/horizontal-scaling/cluster/index.md

 pxps-scale-horizontal    HorizontalScaling    Successful     106s
 ```

 We can see from the above output that the `PerconaXtraDBOpsRequest` has succeeded.
-Now, we are going to verify the number of replicas this database has from the PerconaXtraDB object, number of pods the statefulset have,
+Now, we are going to verify the number of replicas this database has from the PerconaXtraDB object, number of pods the petset have,

 ```bash
 $ kubectl get perconaxtradb -n demo sample-pxc -o json | jq '.spec.replicas'